jacob1338/Guide-Git-Github-Commands/Guide-GitGithub-Commands.md

 ssh-add ~/.ssh/id_ed25519

 clip < ~/.ssh/id_ed25519.pub
-# Copies the contents of the id_ed25519.pub file to your clipboard
+# Copy the contents of the id_ed25519.pub file to your clipboard
 ```

 ## Link Local Repo with Remote Repo